luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

             .right.produceType = 'Number'
             .out '(int64_t)',.left,' % (int64_t)',.right
             if .produceType and .produceType isnt 'Number', .out ')'

+string concat: &

+          case '&':
+            if .produceType is 'Number', .throwError 'cannot use & to concat and produce a number' .left.produceType = 'any'
+            .right.produceType = 'any'
+            .out "_concatAny(2,(any_arr){",.left,',',.right,'})'

 else we have a direct translatable operator.
 We out: left,operator,right